The European General Data Protection Regulation (GDPR) specifies how

 - Determine whether the data could be considered personal data under

-informed about the reuse of these data, if appropriate.
+about the reuse of these data, if appropriate.

-- A research project is exempt from the GDPR’s right to be forgotten
+- A research project is exempt from the GDPR’s right to

-exercise this right, but the project is already in the analysis phase or
+participant wishes to exercise this right, but the project is already in

 right to be forgotten must always be forwarded to the VU Data Protection